rbatra2000/tufte-project-template/README.md

 venue: to appear at ACM Conf 2042
 authors:
   - name: "Jay Doe"
-    affiliation: "Cornell Tech"
+    affiliation: "University University"
   - name: "Jurgen Doe"
-    affiliation: "Cornell Tech" # note numbering for multiple common affiliations is done automatically.
+    affiliation: "University University" # note numbering for multiple common affiliations is done automatically.
 Currently only one affiliation per author is supported.
   - name: "Jose Doe"
-    affiliation: "Cornell University"
+    affiliation: "Industry Industry"
   - name: "Jamie Doe"
-    affiliation: "Cornell Tech"
+    affiliation: "University University"
 preprint: https://link-to-arXiv
 video: https://link-to-video
 publication: null # note null values will appear greyed out
 code: null  # note null values will appear greyed out
 ```
 The frontmatter generates the first elements on the page.
+This project uses [python-frontmatter](https://github.com/eyeseast/python-frontmatter) to do this.

 ### Generating HTML

 First set up your python environment.
 I prefer using [uv](https://docs.astral.sh/uv/).
 Use `uv sync`, or use pip to install [marko](https://marko-py.readthedocs.io/en/latest/index.html) & [python-frontmatter](https://github.com/eyeseast/python-frontmatter).

 To generate run `uv run scripts/generate.py <path-to-markdown>` this will generate an html file with the same name as the markdown file.
 To override, pass the filename using `--name`, i.e. `uv run scripts/generate.py <path-to-markdown> --name output`

+### CSS

+The styling for generated web pages is in `style/tufte.css` based on a slightly modified stylesheet from [tufte-css](https://github.com/edwardtufte/tufte-css).
+Modifying this will allow you to make adjustments to the resulting webpage.
+Look at the tufte-css website to see how this is structured.